chec/commercejs-examples/README.md

 # Examples

-Welcome to an index of Commerce.js examples to help you get started with your first Commerce.js project.
+Welcome to an index of Commerce.js examples to help you get started with your first commerce project.

 We have broken down our examples into categories with descriptions: